 In terms of ESG integration, the investment universe is assessed for ESG risks and opportunities recorded in Carmignac proprietary ESG platform "START" (System for Tracking and Analysis of a Responsible Trajectory).
-This applies to equities, corporate bonds and sovereign bonds issuers.
+This applies to equity issuers.
 The Environmental, Social and Governance analysis ("Integrated ESG Analysis") is incorporated in the investment process performed by the investment team using proprietary research and external research.

 The extra-financial analysis is implemented in the investment strategy by undertaking activities described below whereby the Sub-Fund's investment universe is actively reduced by at least 20%.
-The full process of the reduction of the investment universe is found in the corresponding Transparency Code on the Carmignac website
+The full process of the reduction of the investment universe is found in the corresponding Transparency Code on the Carmignac website.